aamc.org does not support this web browser.

 What We Do

-The Center for Health Justice collaborates with public health and community-based organizations, government and health care entities, the private sector, community leaders, and community members.
+The AAMC Center for Health Justice collaborates with academic health systems, public health and community-based organizations, government and health care entities, the private sector, community leaders, and community members to improve the health of people everywhere.

 Engage the Health Justice Community